Dr. Krishna Das, ABC's Dallas Mock Oral Faculty

 If you promise to be good, Santa might drop by early.
 Although it’s best to target your studying based on your mock oral performance, you can also learn from others.
 Our oral exam Frequently Asked Questions, provides a checklist of questions to anticipate for each topic.

 A great way to pull it all together, or salvage what’s left if you procrastinated, is to take advantage of our Do or Die in Dallas service.
-Dr. Quinn Peeper – author of ABC’s FAQ manual for the oral exam, will help you ring in the New Year in Dallas from Sunday, January 8 to Wednesday, January 11, before your exam.
-He will do whatever it takes to get you feeling confident walking into your exam.
-He can give Mock Oral Exams, test you with our signature Structured Cases, defuse those landmines on your case list, or even give you a crash lecture on a weak topic.
+Dr. Quinn Peeper – author of ABC’s FAQ manual for the oral exam, will help you ring in the New Year in Dallas from Sunday, January 13 to Wednesday, January 16, before your exam.
+The closing pitcher to end the oral exam season is Dr. Michelle Tucker.
+She’ll be in Dallas from Sunday, February 17th to Wednesday, February 20th.
+They will do whatever it takes to get you feeling confident walking into your exam.
+They can give Mock Oral Exams, test you with our signature Structured Cases, defuse those landmines on your case list, or even give you a crash lecture on a weak topic.
 These spots fill very quickly, so call now to reserve yours.

-Rest assured, Dr. Das will facilitate our Case List Construction Workshop during our April, 2017 review course.
-For those who need a complete step-by-step guide, order your copy of Dr. Das’ book, Pass Your Oral Ob/Gyn Board Exam, the first and best selling guide on oral exam prep since 1998.
+Rest assured, Dr. Das will facilitate our Case List Construction during our April 2019 review course.
+For those who need a complete step-by-step guide, order your copy of Dr. Das’ book, Pass Your Oral Ob/Gyn Board Exam, the first and best-selling guide on oral exam prep since 1998.

 I have good news and bad news.
 Subspecialty fellows sitting for their general oral boards will be held to the same level of competence as the generalists.
 The good news is that the general oral boards are way easier than your subspecialty boards.
 It will require minimal work and your only preparation entails recapturing the generalist’s perspective of your specialty.